CtrlK

 Java Object-Oriented Design Guidelines

-Review and improve Java code using comprehensive object-oriented design guidelines and refactoring practices.
+Review and improve Java code using focused object-oriented design references selected after assessing the request and affected code.

 What is covered in this Skill?